learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ![png](index_files/index_5_0.png)

 The idea is that you could use this line to make predictions in the future.
 In this case, the relationship is modeled as follows: the expected monthly income for someone who is, say, 40 years old, is 3000 (3 on the y-axis).
-Of course, the actual income will most likely be different, but this gives an indication of what the model predicts as the salary value.
+Of course, the actual income will most likely be different, but this indicates what the model predicts as the salary value.

 ## So how is this related to logistic regression?